hartwigmedical/hmftools/sage/README.md

 bcftools filter -e 'PON_COUNT!="." && INFO/TIER!="HOTSPOT" && INFO/TIER!="PANEL" && PON_COUNT >= 2' -s PON -m+ -O z -o $pon_filtered_vcf
 ```

-## SnpEff
+## Pave for PON, Gnomad and Gene/Transcipt impact annotation
-SnpEff is run over the output and then summarised for each variant with a separate post processing application.
+Pave is run over the output and then summarised for each variant with a separate post processing application.

 # Performance Characteristics
 Performance numbers were taken from a 72 core machine using paired normal tumor COLO829 data with an average read depth of 35 and 93 in the normal and tumor respectively.